iso2013/OpticSimulate/README.md

 - OpticRenderStatic

 Parameters: A list of elements, a list of sources, and a boundary configuration
-Returns: A rendered image of that simulation, without animation
+Returns: A rendered image of that simulation, witsout animation

 This function takes the parameters for a simulation and calls SimulBeam for each of the sources' photons, then it composites the resulting beam and the images of the structures into a single image, which is returned.